A little history of the Catacombs

 How to visit the Catacombs of Rome?

-The Catacombs of Rome are accessible only in the company of a guide, so you can participate in a guided group tour and discover them.
+The Catacombs of Rome are accessible only in the company of a guide, so you can participate in the Christian Rome and Catacombs Guided Group Tour and discover them.

 Other attractions in the area